 The software described in this document is furnished under a license, and it can be used or copied only in a manner permitted by that license.
-Any copy of the described software must include the Perkin-Elmer copyright notice.
-Title to and ownership of the described software and any copies thereof shall remain in The Perkin-Elmer Corporation.
+Any copy of the described software must include any copyright notice, trademarks, or other legends or credits of The Perkin-Elmer Corporation and/or its suppliers.
+Title to and ownership of the described software and any copies thereof shall remain in The Perkin-Elmer Corporation and/or its suppliers.